numba/numba/docs/source/reference/pysupported.rst

 .. warning::
     As of version 0.45.0 the internal implementation for the list datatype in Numba is changing.
-Until that version, only a single implementation of the list datatype was available, the so-called *reflected-list* (see below).
+Until recently, only a single implementation of the list datatype was available, the so-called *reflected-list* (see below).
-    However, because of its limitations it was deprecated with version 0.44.0 and a new implementation, the so-called *typed-list*, is available as an experimental feature as of version 0.45.0.
-Note however, that when using `[]` or `list()` in version 0.45.0 a reflected-list will be instantiated and you must explicitly import the typed-list from `numba.type` to use it.
+    However, it was deprecated from version 0.44.0 onwards due to its limitations.
+As of version 0.45.0 a new implementation, the so-called *typed-list* (see below), is available as an experimental feature.

 Creating and returning lists from JIT-compiled functions is supported, as well as all methods and operations.
 Lists must be strictly homogeneous: